Roofing The Twin Cities Since 1930

 Have a roofing-related question?
 We have the answer.
 Check out these FAQs and contact us today for more information!

-Depending on your roofing needs, there are many options, including: asphalt shingles, flat roofs, metal roofing, wood shakes, slate or tile and composite.
-With each material comes its advantages, price points, and level of expertise needed for installment.
-You can contact us to talk to one of our estimators and they can help explain the right choice for your project.
+Depending on your roofing needs, there are many options, including asphalt shingles, flat roofs, metal roofing, wood shakes, slate or tile, and composite.
+Each material has different advantages and price points.
+They also each require varying levels of expertise for installation.
+You can contact Kaufman Roofing to talk to one of our estimators, who can help explain the right choice for your project.
+You can depend on our team of roofing contractors to get the job done right.

-When it comes to cost, there are a lot of variables that play into the replacement of a new roof: your roof’s pitch, the size of your roof, type of roof, number of layers, condition of deck boards, are just some of the factors.
+When it comes to cost, there are a lot of variables that play into the replacement of a new roof.
+Your roof’s pitch, the size of your roof, the type of roof, the number of layers, and the condition of deck boards are just a few.
 The best way to see how much a new roof would cost is to have one of our estimators give a free roofing estimate.
+Reach out to us today to work with a reliable roofing contractor.

 Most work should not be done yourself.
-Professional roofing contractors are trained how to properly and safely install a new roof system.
+Professional roofing contractors are trained to properly and safely install a new roof system.
 You can damage your roof system by using improper roofing techniques and possibly injure yourself.
-With self-installation you are not able to take advantage of the manufacturer warranties a certified roofer is able to offer.
+With self-installation, you are not able to take advantage of the manufacturer warranties a certified roofer is able to offer.
+Those are just a couple of reasons why it's vital to work with a roofing contractor.

 Metal roofs can be significantly more expensive than asphalt shingle roofs.
-When considering the price of metal vs. asphalt, it’s important to keep in mind that with metal, you are not only paying more for a premium product and a longer-lasting material than asphalt, but you are also paying for a specialized, often tedious and involved (and hence costly) professional installation that requires special skills and expertise from the installer, as well as appropriate tools and equipment.
-Keep in mind there are several factors that may influence your final price for a new metal roof.
+When considering the price of metal versus asphalt, it’s important to keep in mind that with metal, you're paying more for a premium product and a longer-lasting material than asphalt.
+You're also paying for a specialized, often tedious, and involved (and hence costly) professional installation that requires special skills and expertise from the installer, as well as appropriate tools and equipment.
+Keep in mind several factors may influence your final price for a new metal roof.
 These include the type of metal and the roof style you choose, your home’s geographic location, and the overall complexity of the roof.
 If you’re considering a metal roof, it’s best to talk to one of our estimators.
+Contact our roofing contractors today.

-In terms of the expected durability, longevity, and performance, residential metal roofs are built to last two to three times longer than mid-range asphalt shingles.
+In terms of the expected durability, longevity, and performance, residential metal roofs are built to last two to three times longer than mid-range asphalt shingles, in our experience.
+In fact, according to The Roofer's Guild, a metal roofing system can last up to 75 years.
 Metal roofs will generally outperform asphalt roofs in important areas like energy efficiency, hail impact protection, and ice dam prevention.
+Get in touch with our team today to learn more from a residential roofer.

-As far as the frequently-mentioned myth that metal roofs are noisy compared to asphalt, the actual level of noise from raindrops hitting the surface of a metal roof is only 52 decibels vs. 46 decibels for asphalt shingles.
+As far as the frequently-mentioned myth that metal roofs are noisy compared to asphalt, the actual level of noise from raindrops hitting the surface of a metal roof is only 52 decibels versus 46 decibels for asphalt shingles, according to our experts.
 With solid wood roof decks and insulated attics for most homes, this level of noise is a virtual non-factor.
 The difference between metal and asphalt is almost negligible.
+To learn more about metal and asphalt roofs, get in touch with our team of roofing contractors.

 Share On: